brachalandau/TestDrive/README.md

 # TestDrive
 # C# Project
-To undersatnd this project download the project book and view it in "slide show" mode on power point.
+To get an overview and understanding of this project download the project book and view it in "slide show" mode on power point.